amMarius/anki_obsidian_sync_with_tags/README.md

 2) You can enable/disable the differential sync from the Config, if needed.
 3) All fields are included in the card.

+For personal reasons, I must mention that all changes were made with AI.
+This was a modification I needed for my own PKM + SRS combo and I saved it here so that I won't lose it.

 ## Demonstration